NowshinBushra/warehouse-management-client-side/README.md

 * Used toggle button where you can switch between the login and signUp form.
 * Implemented google sign in method.
 * Used requireAuth function to create some protected routes.
 * Implemented email, password authentication and email verification system.
+* Loaded from server (used MongoDB)

 ## Libraries and frameworks used in this project
 * React router